tandyuk/gblauncher/README.md

  config.js          (your gunbot v5 config file)

- GUNBOT_V5.x.x.zip  (latest version from github)
+ Gunbot.XT.Edition.-.Linux.package.zip  (latest version from github)

-edit the top of gblaunch.php and set variables as you like.
+edit the top of config.js and set server variables if you like.